 Beat egg whites in stand mixer until frothy, then add cream of tartar and salt.
-Beat until fully mixed, and ten add the remaining 3/4 c. sugar 1-2 T. at a time.
+Beat until fully mixed, and then add the remaining 3/4 c. sugar 1-2 T. at a time.
 When sugar has been added, beat egg whites to soft peaks.
 (They will look like soft waves, and when you lift the beaters, the egg whites will droop back down into the batter---not fall down in ribbons.)
 Once you have soft peaks, add vanilla and almond and beat for a few seconds to distribute.

 Sift the flour/sugar mixture over the egg whites in 6-8 additions and gently fold it in after each addition.
-Do it with a spatula and be very slow and gentle so as not to delate the eggs.
+Do it with a spatula and be very slow and gentle so as not to deflate the eggs.

 Spoon batter into a 9-inch tube pan with a removeable bottom.
 Smooth the top with a spatula and bake at 325 for 55-60 minutes.